Mark Snodgrass: 2008

-Snodgrass challenged arch nemesis Senator Shirley McKague for District 20 Idaho Senate.
+Snodgrass challenged Senator Shirley McKague for District 20 Idaho Senate.
 He took 46.6% of the vote.

 Idaho House of Representatives

 2006

 Snodgrass defeated Marv Hagedorn in the Republican primary with 59.2% of the vote.
 Snodgrass defeated perennial candidate Rex Kerr Libertarian nominee with 81.22% of the vote in the general election.

 2004

 Snodgrass defeated Dan Hollowell in the Republican primary with 54.10% of the vote.
 Snodgrass defeated David H. Slack Libertarian nominee with 84.7% of the vote in the general election.

 2002

 Snodgrass defeated Sean D. Moorhouse in the Republican primary with 55% of the vote.
 Snodgrass defeated Wayne Foster Democratic nominee and Libertarian nominee Wendy Lieberman with 68.1% of the vote.